Blended Course Map: Dance 699 Disarming the Playground: Violence Prevention through Movement and Pro-Social Skills

-- CO6:Pro-Active Intervention for Bullying and Teasing: Students will learn and experience 10 ways to handle and diffuse tense situations – what they sound like, look like and feel like.
+- CO6:Pro-Active Intervention for Bullying and Teasing: Students will learn and experience ten ways to handle and diffuse tense situations – what they sound, look, and feel like.
 They will experiment with these and be able to choose three that work the best for them.
 They will gain competence in teaching these interventions to others.

 - CO7:Positive Problem Solving (PPS), Positive Self-Talk (PST) - Inner Coach: Explore positive vs negative self-talk.
-Identify when they use each & Practice turning negative to positive.
+Identify when they use each and practice turning negative to positive.
 Develop a list of positive problem-solving techniques for themselves as well as additional ones for others.
 Link PPS & PST to feelings of empowerment.

-- CO8:Handling Anger & Other Strong Feelings: Learn 3 anger & anxiety management techniques.
+- CO8:Handling Anger & Other Strong Feelings: Learn three anger & anxiety management techniques.
 Experiment using new techniques with others from the self-regulation unit.
-Identify triggers, Develop coping techniques for different situations
+Identify triggers and develop coping techniques for different situations.

 - CU1: Spatial Awareness: Its Role in Creating Safety and Preventing Violence

-- CU2: Self-Regulation, Attention Span, Self-Control: Identifying cues of dysregulation, distraction, and temptation, and learning and developing personalized techniques to calm ones-self, attend with calm alert energy, refocus
+- CU2: Self-Regulation, Attention Span, Self-Control: Identifying cues of dysregulation, distraction, and temptation, and learning and developing personalized techniques to calm oneself, attend with calm, alert energy, refocus

 - CU3: Empathy and Attunement: Its role in making connections and acting as a stop-guard to violence